Disney Plus: Everything to know about Disney streaming right now

 The coronavirus and the respiratory disease it causes, COVID-19, have been even more disruptive to Disney's other arms.
 Amid the pandemic, Disney has shut down its theme parks like Disneyland, delayed releasing big films like Mulan and Black Widow, and paused production on movies and shows.
 That includes Disney Plus' first Marvel original series, The Falcon and the Winter Soldier, which was supposed to be released in August.

-Overall, Disney Plus is the company's huge bet on streaming as the future of home entertainment, taking on Netflix and an emerging crop of rivals like Peacock, Apple TV Plus and HBO Max.
+Overall, Disney Plus is the company's huge bet on streaming as the future of home entertainment, taking on Netflix and an emerging crop of rivals like Peacock, Apple TV Plus and HBO Max -- even unconventional short-form, mobile service Quibi.
 It was one of last year's biggest launches, with a media analyst calling it "one of the greatest product launches of all time."
 Disney Plus launched Nov.
 12 and registered more than 10 million sign-ups in little more than a day.
 In less than three months, Disney Plus signed up 28.6 million subscribers.

 Disney Plus costs $7 a month in the US, or $70 if you prepay for a full year.
 (International prices are listed below.)
 The monthly rate is half the price of HBO Now and the forthcoming HBO Max.
 That price is also a discount compared with Netflix's cheapest tier, at $9 a month.